jsaintro/publicnotes/3dprinting/Z-Probe Inductive.md.md

         G0 Z0.1

-10. Test with paper (or if you're fancy use feeler
+10. Test with paper (or if you're fancy use feeler gauge .102mm)
-     Note: you should feel it drag but not be completely pinched
+     Note: you should feel it drag but not be completely pinched (for feeler gauge .102mm should feel drag but 0.076 should be free.

 12.
 13. Run a test print (Something with a big flat bottom surface)